-We first review your application against the eligibility criteria.
+We first review your application against the eligibility criteria, and consider your request for an exemption to contribute to the project costs.
 If eligible, we will then assess it against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.